Universal credit is a new benefit that will eventually replace benefits including jobseeker's allowance, income support and housing benefit.

 Who can claim universal credit

-In some areas only single people without children can apply, in others applications are also accepted from couples or people with children.
+In some areas only single people without children can apply.
+In other areas, couples or people with children can also apply.

 Who can't claim universal credit